RealyUniqueName/JStack/README.md

 Works only in debug mode or when `-D JSTACK_FORCE`.
 Does not affect your app if compiled without `-debug` and `-D JSTACK_FORCE` flags or to unsupported target.

+*2017-10-02 till Haxe 4 is released* if you want to use JStack for php target with the latest development version of Haxe, add `-D JSTACK_HAXE_DEV`.

 ## Installation
 ```haxe
 haxelib install jstack